signalshore/signalshore.github.io/content/2018-08-30-Turing-Machine-and-Halting-Problem.md

 [Church-Turing thesis](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis) showed
 that a Turing Machine algorithm captures **all** algorithms.
-This means that if for a given problem we can design a Turing Machine algorithms then that problem is actually solveable.
+This means that if for a given problem we can design a Turing Machine algorithms then that problem is actually solvable.
 As we will soon see that there are certain problems that are so complex that there exists no algorithm that can solve them.
-In-fact while describing Turing Machine algorithms we do not need to go into the implementaion level details of how the head and the tapes move; instead we can just use English prose to describe an algorithm.
+In-fact while describing Turing Machine algorithms we do not need to go into the implementation level details of how the head and the tapes move; instead we can just use English prose to describe an algorithm.
 The only requirement is that an algorithm to stop in a finite number of steps (this is quite